Powerlearnproject/se-day1-assignment-SkyFIONA/README.md

 7.What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

+Common Challenges in Software Engineering and Solutions Meeting Deadlines:
+Solution: Adopt Agile practices for iterative progress.
+Communication Gaps:
+Solution: Use tools like Slack or Trello for clear team collaboration.
+Bug Management:
+Solution: Implement thorough testing and code reviews.
+Staying Updated:
+Solution: Engage in continuous learning through courses and conferences.

 8.Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

 #Part 2: Introduction to AI and Prompt Engineering